muhammadpauzi/absensi-app/README.md

 - CRUD Users (Admin, Operator and Users (Employees))
 - CRUD Holidays (CRUD Hari Libur)
 - CRUD Attendances (Can have multiple attendances and can using only button or presence using QRCode)
+- Using Datatables (Powergrid livewire)
+- Can Export to Excel and CSV
 - and more...

 ## How to install/use